saham/ios-assessment/README.md

  It's assumes they are not tappable
 4. When search result is empty, app uses a different UITableviewCell as the "Not Found" view
 5. It was better if each user had a unique ID and Follower/Following arrays were filled with just ID's.
 Since a user does not have an ID, Follower/Following arrays have repeated users.
-6. It was clear how Follower/Following labels should behave if the count is 0.
+6. It was not clear how Follower/Following labels should behave if the count is 0.
 I added at least one follower and one following for each user

 ## Overview